 - Anemic relationships that limit the capabilities of the systems they support.
 For example, social media platforms are designed to allow people to form a link (symmetrical or asymmetrical) to others online.
 But it is all done within the sphere of the administrative domain of the system provider.
 The relationships in these systems are like two-dimensional cardboard cutouts of the real relationships they mirror.
 We inhabit multiple walled gardens that no more reflect real life than do the walled gardens of amusement parks.

 - A surveillance economy that relies on the weak privacy provisions that administrative systems create to exploit our online behavior as the raw material for products that not only predict, but attempt to manipulate, our future behaviors.3 Many administrative relationships are set up to harvest data about our online behavior.
-The administrator controls the nature of these relationships, what is allowed, and what is behavior is rewarded.
+The administrator controls the nature of these relationships: what is allowed and what behavior is rewarded.

 - Single points of failure where key parts of our lives are contained within the systems of companies that will inevitably cease to exist someday.
 In the words of Craig Burton: "It's about choice: freedom of choice vs. prescribed options.
 Leadership shifts.
 Policies expire.
 Companies fail.
 Systems decay.
 Give me the freedom of choice to minimize these hazards."